 - Describe to your counselor how certain orders of birds are uniquely

 adapted to a specific habitat.
 In your description, include characteristics

 such as the size and shape of the following:

 - Leg and foot

 - Explain the function of a bird's song.
 Be able to identify five of the 20 species in your field notebook by song or call alone.
+Explain the difference between songs and calls.
 For each of these five species enter a description of the song or call, and note the behavior of the bird making the sound.
 Note why you think the bird was making the call or song that you heard.

 - Do ONE of the following:

 - Go on a field trip with a local club or with others who are

 - Keep a list or fill out a checklist of all the birds your group observed during the field trip.